 Get Ready for Extreme Weather and Natural Disasters

-Natural and man-made disasters can strike at any time.
-Ice Storms.
-Wildfires.
-Floods.
+Natural and man-made disasters can strike at any time such as ice storms, wildfires, floods and more.
 This section helps you learn how to plan, prepare and stay informed when you need it most.
 You can also keep this information with you all the time by downloading the Ready Georgia mobile app.

 It's vital to stay informed about changing weather.
 Today's technologies make it easier than ever to stay weather aware.
 Learn more about your options for receiving severe weather warnings, even while you sleep.